-simulate the application of the candidate management strategies into the future and evaluating how they perform with respect to the management objectives, using the specified performance measures.
-This proposal would establish an initial set of candidate management or harvest strategies to be evaluated along with a set of performance measures.
+The scientists are generally responsible for the steps of developing an operating model and using it to simulate the application of the candidate management strategies into the future and evaluating how they perform with respect to the management objectives, using the specified performance measures.
+This proposal would establish the rebuilding objectives and associated performance measures, as well as an initial set of candidate management or harvest strategies to be evaluated along with a set of performance measures.
 The ISC and IATTC staff would be requested to undertake the remaining steps.
 It is emphasized that MSE is an iterative process, evolving as the managers identify new candidate management strategies and the scientists refine the stock assessment model and operating model.